 In this section :

-An essential care partner is a person who provides physical, psychological and emotional support, as deemed important by the patient.
+An essential care partner is a person who provides physical, psychological emotional, and spiritual support, as deemed important by the patient.
 This care can include support in decision making, care coordination and continuity of care.
 Essential care partners can include family members, close friends or other caregivers and are identified by the patient or substitute decision maker.

 Essential care partners are different to general visitors; they have a vital role in a patient’s care plan, including during the pandemic.